Lucy and Ricky Ricardo

 Lucy and Ricky Ricardo, also known simply as Lucy and Ricky or the Ricardos, are fictional characters from the American television sitcom I Love Lucy, portrayed respectively by Lucille Ball and Desi Arnaz.
 The Ricardos also appear in The Lucy–Desi Comedy Hour, and Lucy also appears in one episode of The Ann Sothern Show.

 Together, Lucy and Ricky serve as a double act.
-Ricky is the straight man, a character very similar to Arnaz himself; he is a Cuban-American bandleader whose trademark song is "Babalu".
+Ricky is the straight man, a character similar to Arnaz himself; he is a Cuban-American bandleader whose trademark song is "Babalu".
 Red-haired Lucy is his wife, who always gets into trouble and is usually caught at it by Ricky.
 Their son, Ricky Ricardo Jr. (usually called "Little Ricky"), was born in the middle of the show's second season.
 He was portrayed by child actor Richard Keith beginning in season 6.

 Lucy's full name (Lucille Esmeralda Ricardo née McGillicuddy) is given in the Season 1 episodes "Fred and Ethel Fight" and "The Marriage License," and "The Passports" in Season 5.
 Ricky gives his full name in the Season 4 episode "Hollywood Anniversary" as Ricardo Alberto Fernando Ricardo y de Acha, but in the Season 6 episode "Lucy Raises Tulips" Lucy calls him "Enrique Alberto Fernando Ricardo y de Acha III".